OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-12.md

 ## 1 Chronicles 12:22

-For day by day men came to David to help him,
+For day by day men came to David to support him,
-until there was a great army, like the army of God.
+until there was a great army, comparable to the army of God.

 ---

 ## 1 Chronicles 12:23

-Now these are the numbers of the divisions equipped for war,
+Now these are the numbers of the divisions prepared for war,
-who came to David at Hebron to turn the kingdom of Saul to him,
+who came to David at Hebron to transfer the kingdom of Saul to him,

-> according to the word of the Lord.
+> as the word of the Lord had declared.

 ---